Debt ceiling: 3 ways your finances could be affected

 Meanwhile, House Republicans have signaled that they want spending cuts in exchange for agreeing to lift the debt ceiling.
 Among the ideas that have been discussed is pushing back the retirement age for claiming Social Security benefits to 70, from 66 or 67 today, and delaying the age for claiming Medicare to 67, up from 65.

-In essence, this would amount to a major benefits cut for Americans, given that they would lose out on two to three years of benefits in each program.
+In essence, this would amount to major benefit cuts for Americans, given that they would lose out on two to three years of benefits in each program.
 Republicans say such cuts are necessary to keep the programs solvent.

 Experts, however, say there are plenty of other options, such as raising the payroll tax or lifting the cap on earnings that are taxed for Social Security.
 Currently, income over $147,000 isn't subject to the payroll tax.